17 Best Palaces in Rome

 Palazzo Farnese| ©Andrea Guagni 3 Million

-Palazzo Farnese is one of Rome's most impressive architectural gems.
-Its exact location is Piazza Farnese 67, in the heart of the historic center of the city, near Campo de Fiori.
+The Farnese Palace is one of Rome's most impressive architectural gems.
+Its exact location is Piazza Farnese 67, in the heart of the historic city center, near Campo de' Fiori.

-The interior of the palace is totally impressive.
-One of the highlights is undoubtedly The Loves of the Gods, a fresco on the ceiling that has been recently restored by the artist Annibale Caracci.
-In addition, the Hall of Hercules, which once housed the original statue of Hercules (now in Naples) and the statues by Giacomo della Porta that adorn a beautiful fireplace, are not to be missed.
+The interior of the palace is absolutely stunning.
+The highlight is undoubtedly The Loves of the Gods, a ceiling fresco that has been recently restored by artist Annibale Caracci.
+Also not to be missed are the Hall of Hercules, which once housed the original statue of Hercules (now in Naples), and the statues by Giacomo della Porta that adorn a beautiful fireplace.

-Although it is currently the seat of the French Embassy, Palazzo Farnese is open to the public and can be visited on Mondays, Wednesdays and Fridays.
-Tours, available in English, French and Italian, last 45 minutes and reservations are recommended at least one week in advance.
+Although it is currently the seat of the French Embassy, the Palazzo Farnese is open to the public and can be visited on Mondays, Wednesdays, and Fridays.
+Tours, available in English, French, and Italian, last 45 minutes, and reservations are recommended at least one week in advance.

 Palazzo Spada| ©Luciano Rotellini